 New Jersey Special Automobile Insurance Policy (SAIP)

-New Jersey’s SAIP offers medical coverage only to drivers who have enrolled in Medicaid with hospitalization coverage.
+New Jersey’s SAIP offers medical coverage only to drivers that have enrolled in Medicaid with hospitalization coverage.
 This costs $365 per year and provides:

 - $250,000 for emergency medical treatment after an accident you caused.